-Since its inception cryptocurrencies have introduced a handful of income opportunities.
+Since their inception, cryptocurrencies have introduced a handful of income opportunities.
 Investors and traders have profited from market dynamics.

 Analysts have reaped profits from special groups by forecasting.
 And finally, cryptocurrency miners have made fortunes from mining wisely.
 It’s not very rare to find miners who have made hundreds of thousands of dollars from mining.